azavea/raster-vision/README.md

 [![Documentation Status](https://readthedocs.org/projects/raster-vision/badge/?version=latest)](https://docs.rastervision.io/en/latest/?badge=latest)

 Raster Vision is an open source Python framework for building computer vision models on satellite, aerial, and other large imagery sets (including oblique drone imagery).
-* It allows users (who don't need to be experts in deep learning!) to quickly and repeatably configure experiments that execute a machine learning workflow including: analyzing training data, creating training chips, training models, creating predictions, evaluating models, and bundling the model files and configuration for easy deployment.
+* It allows users (who don't need to be experts in deep learning!) to quickly and repeatably configure experiments that execute a machine learning pipeline including: analyzing training data, creating training chips, training models, creating predictions, evaluating models, and bundling the model files and configuration for easy deployment.
 ![Overview of Raster Vision workflow](docs/img/rv-pipeline-overview.png)
-* There is built-in support for chip classification, object detection, and semantic segmentation with backends using PyTorch and Tensorflow.
+* There is built-in support for chip classification, object detection, and semantic segmentation with backends using PyTorch.
 ![Examples of chip classification, object detection and semantic segmentation](docs/img/cv-tasks.png)
 * Experiments can be executed on CPUs and GPUs with built-in support for running in the cloud using [AWS Batch](https://github.com/azavea/raster-vision-aws).
-* The framework is extensible to new data sources, tasks (eg. object detection), backends (eg. TF Object Detection API), and cloud providers.
+* The framework is extensible to new data sources, tasks (eg. instance segmentation), backends (eg. Detectron2), and cloud providers.

 See the [documentation](https://docs.rastervision.io) for more details.